-Singapore Slovak Republic Slovenia South Africa Spain Sri Lanka Sweden Taiwan Tajikistan Thailand
+Kosovo Denmark Ecuador Kuwait Egypt Kyrgyzstan Estonia Latvia Finland Liechtenstein Lithuania Slovak Republic Luxembourg Slovenia South Africa Malaysia Malta Spain Mexico Sri Lanka Moldova Sweden Mongolia Taiwan Montenegro Tajikistan Thailand Morocco Netherlands Trinidad and Tobago

-Trinidad and Tobago Tunisia Turkey Turkmenistan Ukraine
+New Zealand Tunisia North Macedonia Turkey Turkmenistan Norway Oman Ukraine

-United Arab Emirates

-United Kingdom

-United States of America
+United Arab Emirates Pakistan Peru United Kingdom United States of America Philippines Poland

-Uruguay

-Uruguay Uzbekistan Venezuela Vietnam Zambia
+Uruguay Uzbekistan Venezuela Vietnam Zambia Saudi Arabia

-The tax treaty with Bahrain is not applicable to the healthcare industry.
-Tax treaty negotiations are underway, or have been conducted, with Bahrain, Bosnia and Herzegovina, Brazil, Costa Rica, Ethiopia, Libya, North Korea, Saudi Arabia, Senegal, Syria and Zimbabwe.
+Tax treaty negotiations are underway, or have been conducted, with Bosnia and Herzegovina, Cameroon, Costa Rica, Ethiopia, Kenya, Libya, Nigeria, Rwanda, Senegal, Syria and Zimbabwe.
 Tax treaty negotiations between Switzerland and some of the countries listed in the immediately preceding sentence have been ongoing for an extended period of time, and we are not certain when or if such negotiations will be completed, and when or if the corresponding treaties will come into effect.